mbzuai-oryx/MobiLlama/index.md

 ## Hardware Platform Comparison
 ![main figure](docs/Hardware_Comparision.png)
-Comparison in terms of efficiency and resource consumption on different low-end hardware devices.
+<p align="justify"> Comparison in terms of efficiency and resource consumption on different low-end hardware devices.
 We show the comparison on: a PC with RTX-2080Ti GPU, a laptop with i7 CPU and a smartphone with Snapdragon-685 processor.
 In addition to our large-base model, we also present the comparison with Llama2 7B and Phi2 2.7B.
 In case of CPU and smartphone, we use 4-bit GGUF format of the corresponding models, whereas the original models are deployed and tested on PC with RTX-2080Ti GPU.
 The different metrics measure the model’s operational efficiency, model’s footprint in the device’s RAM and the energy efficiency of processing 1,000 tokens.
 Our MobiLlama performs favorably in terms of efficiency on these low-end hardware devices.
-We note that both Phi2 and Llama2 are not fully transparent in that the complete data pipeline for pre-training is not publicly available.
+We note that both Phi2 and Llama2 are not fully transparent in that the complete data pipeline for pre-training is not publicly available. </p>

 ## BibTeX